 by Jonathan Daugherty

 No one struggling with sexually addictive patterns is emotionally healthy.
 You might want to pause and reflect on that statement for a moment.
 You might even want to argue with it.
-But in my many years of hearing thousands of life stories of sexually addicted men, I have yet to meet one who exhibited emotional health in conjunction with their addictive lifestyle.
-Emotional health and addictive lust just don't go together.
+But in my many years of hearing thousands of life stories of sexually addicted men and women, I have yet to meet one who exhibited emotional health or maturity in conjunction with their addictive lifestyle.
+Emotional maturity and addiction just don't go together.

-Therefore, it is essential that emotional health be a high priority when seeking to grow into a man of sexual integrity.
+Therefore, it is essential that emotional health be a high priority when seeking to grow into a man or woman of sexual integrity.
 This means "growing up" and leaving childish ways behind.

 1 Corinthians 13:11

 When I was a child, I spoke like a child, I thought like a child, I reasoned like a child.
-When I became a man, I gave up childish ways.
+When I became a man (adult), I gave up childish ways.

-Most sexually addicted men act like children emotionally.
-This is largely due to the fact that lust teaches a man to be self-centered, controlling, ill-tempered, angry, and deceptive.
+Most sexually addicted individuals act like children emotionally.
+This is largely due to the fact that lust teaches a person to be self-centered, controlling, ill-tempered, angry, and deceptive.
 Just like a 2-year-old.
-But in order to be a mature man of integrity, he must give up such childish ways.
+But in order to be a mature man or woman of integrity, childish ways must be given up.

 Often, counseling can be very helpful in understanding and overcoming childishness.
-Also, getting into a group of mature men can help sharpen these emotional skills.
+Also, getting into a group of mature people can help sharpen these emotional skills.

 The bible promises that if we walk by the Spirit of God we will not gratify the lusts of the flesh (Gal.
 5:16).
 But how do we "walk by the Spirit?"
 By deepening our intimate relationship with God through Jesus.
 We must grow in our dependence upon God.